A New Year...and new challenges

 Aloha Educators,

 Your visibility matters.
 Your work matters.
 And you are making a difference every single day.
+Take this as your reminder to keep fighting; keep dancing.

 Sending Love,